Continue reading on DataGuidance with:

 3.1.
 Main regulator for data protection

-The NCPDP supervises compliance with legal requirements and discharges its functions with impartiality and independence (Article 19 of the Law on Personal Data).
+The NCPDP supervises compliance with legal requirements and discharges its functions with impartiality and independence (Article 19 of the Law).

 3.2.
 Main powers, duties and responsibilities

-- to issue the necessary instructions to bring the processing of personal data in accordance with the provisions of the Law on Personal Data;
+• to issue the necessary instructions to bring the processing of personal data in accordance with the provisions of the Law;

-- to make draft law proposals and cooperate with public authorities, the mass media, and non-governmental organisations, as well as with similar foreign institutions;
+• to make draft law proposals and cooperate with public authorities, the mass media, and non-governmental organizations, as well as with similar foreign institutions;

-- to collect and analyse annual activity reports of public authorities with regard to the protection of individuals in respect of personal data processing; and
+• to collect and analyze annual activity reports of public authorities regarding the protection of individuals in respect of personal data processing; and

-The NCPDP's main competencies include (Article 20(2) of the Law on Personal Data):
+The NCPDP's main competencies include (Article 20(2) of the Law):

-- to recruit specialists and experts in the activity of prior checking and control of the lawfulness of personal data processing in areas which require special expertise; and
+• to recruit specialists and experts in the activity of prior checking and control of the lawfulness of personal data processing in areas that require special expertise; and

-- to request from controllers the rectification, blocking, or destruction of personal data which are inaccurate or obtained unlawfully.
+• to request from controllers the rectification, blocking, or destruction of personal data that are inaccurate or obtained unlawfully.

 4. Key Definitions

-Data controller: The Law on Personal Data defines 'controller' as a natural or legal person governed by public or private law, including a public authority, agency, or any other body which alone or jointly with others determines the purposes and means of the processing of personal data (Article 3 of the Law on Personal Data).
+Data controller: A natural or legal person governed by public or private law, including a public authority, agency, or any other body which alone or jointly with others determines the purposes and means of the processing of personal data (Article 3 of the Law).

-Data processor: The Law on Personal Data defines 'processor' as a natural or legal person governed by public or private law, including a public authority and its territorial subdivisions, which processes personal data on behalf and upon the instruction of the controller (Article 3 of the Law on Personal Data).
+Data processor: A natural or legal person governed by public or private law, including a public authority and its territorial subdivisions, which processes personal data on behalf and upon the instruction of the controller (Article 3 of the Law).

-Personal data: The Law on Personal Data defines 'personal data' as any information relating to an identified or identifiable natural person ('data subject').
-An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural, or social identity (Article 3 of the Law on Personal Data).
+Personal data: Any information relating to an identified or identifiable natural person ('data subject').
+An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural, or social identity (Article 3 of the Law).

-Sensitive data: The Law on Personal Data employs the notion of 'special categories of data,' which is data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, social affiliation, data concerning health or sex life, as well as data relating to criminal convictions, coercive measures, or administrative sanctions (Article 3 of the Law on Personal Data).
+Sensitive data: Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, social affiliation, data concerning health or sex life, as well as data relating to criminal convictions, coercive measures, or administrative sanctions (Article 3 of the Law).

-Pseudonymisation: The Law on Personal Data does not define 'pseudonymisation.'
-However, the Law on Personal Data defines 'depersonalisation of data' as the alteration of personal data so that details of personal or material circumstances can no longer be linked to an identified or identifiable natural person, or so that a link can only be made within an investigation with disproportionate efforts, expense, and use of time (Article 3 of the Law on Personal Data).
+Pseudonymization: The Law does not define 'pseudonymization.'
+However, the Law defines 'depersonalization of data' as the alteration of personal data so that details of personal or material circumstances can no longer be linked to an identified or identifiable natural person, or so that a link can only be made within an investigation with disproportionate efforts, expense, and use of time (Article 3 of the Law).

-Consent: The Law on Personal Data, as per the Amendments, defines 'consent' as any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which they, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to them (Article 3 of the Law on Personal Data, as per the Amendments).
+Consent: Any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which they, by a statement or by clear affirmative action, signifies agreement to the processing of personal data relating to them (Article 3 of the Law, as per the Amendments).

-Data subject: The Law on Personal Data defines indirectly 'data subject' as an identified or identifiable natural person.
-An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural, or social identity (Article 3 of the Law on Personal Data).
+Data subject: An identified or identifiable natural person.
+An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural, or social identity (Article 3 of the Law).

 5. Legal Bases